VDARE: Social media presence and bans

+As of October 2023, VDARE operated a verified Twitter account.

 White nationalist writings

 VDARE is regarded as a white nationalist website.
 David Weigel wrote in 2010 that the site "is best known for publishing work by white nationalists while maintaining that it is not a white nationalist site".

 Brimelow "denies that the organization itself is white nationalist, but he admits that VDARE.com provides a forum for a variety of viewpoints, including white nationalism".
 Of individuals like Taylor, Brimelow has written they "aim to defend the interests of American whites.
 They are not white supremacists.
 They do not advocate violence.
 They are rational and civil."
 As immigration from the developing world increases, he believes "this type of interest-group 'white nationalism' will inexorably increase."
 Brimelow has participated on panels multiple times with Taylor and Richard Spencer on the aims of the alt-right.

+Brimelow sued the New York Times in 2020, alleging libel over several articles describing him as a white nationalist and the VDARE web site as "animated by race hatred."
+The suit was dismissed.